hellocld/trijam-64/readme.md

 # Lil' Devils

-This is a tiny little game made in three hours for TriJam 64.
+This is a tiny little game made in three hours for [Trijam 64](https://itch.io/jam/trijam-64).
 A good third of the time was spent refamiliarizing myself with Godot, as I got a little rusty recently.

 ## How to Play